 A. It depends on the ages of your children.
 A family policy can include separate child premiums for up to a maximum of three children age 20 or younger.
-There is no charge for additional children age 20 or younger.
-However, “adult children” age 21 to 25 who are covered on a family plan are charged the adult rate, regardless of how many dependent children a family has.
+There is no charge for additional children who are aged 20 or younger.
+However, “adult children” aged 21 to 25 who are covered on a family plan are charged the adult rate, regardless of how many dependent children a family has.

 Family A has seven insured members: two parents in their 50s and five children, ages 18, 16, 15, 13, and 11.
 Their total price will include premiums for the parents, plus premiums for the three oldest children, since all five children are 20 or younger (under the standard age rating curve, which is used in most states, premiums are the same for kids up to age 14, but start to increase after that, meaning that the oldest three kids in this family will all have slightly different premiums).

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.